paytr-protocol/contracts/README.md

 ## Truffle test

 All the tests are located in the `test/paytr.test.js`file.
-Run `npm install` to install the dependencies.
+Install the necessary dependencies like Ganache and Truffle.

 We recommend to fork Goerli testnet and unlock an account which holds a lot of USDC, by using this command:
-`ganache --fork https://goerli.infura.io/v3/YOURKEY --wallet.unlockedAccounts="0x75C0c372da875a4Fc78E8A37f58618a6D18904e8"`
+`ganache --fork https://mainnet.infura.io/v3/YOURKEY --wallet.unlockedAccounts="0x7713974908Be4BEd47172370115e8b1219F4A5f0"`

-Open a new terminal window and run `truffle test --network myFork`.
+Open a new terminal window and run `truffle test --network develop`.